eburley/eburley.github.com/_posts/2013-01-31-angularjs-watch-pub-sub-best-practices.md

 };
 {% endhighlight %}

+* there's also a [fiddle](http://jsfiddle.net/eburley/N2yUF) showing this in use.

 * don't mix concerns in the channel code.
 A general channel is a ball of mud.

+---
+* another note: This is a pattern that works well for this team.
+If you do opt to use another pub/sub mechanism (and there are many many out there), don't forget to use
+$watch('destryoy',function(){ /* unsubscribe here */}) to avoid creating closures over your controllers and/or services.